 Once the induction is complete you will receive a welcome email, which will give you your login for our booking system and allow you to book in your walks or visits with us.
 It will also give you access to some handouts and resources.

 You will have your own login to our booking system, you need to go to our website and the client log in area at the top right, and from there you can book in your pet’s walks or visits.
 You can book several months in advance, or just a week at a time.
 There is a shut off for booking each Thursday at midnight for the next week to enable us to put rotas together.
 Each week before Thursday you if you will receive an automatic email just to remind you to get your pet booked in.
 If you need to book in last minute after the system closes please call us, we try to be as flexible as possible and might be able to squeeze you in!

 You can log in and change future dates (but not the current ones or next week, email or text/call to let us know if you need to change these days)

-If you need to cancel last minute there is a 48hr cancellation fee, just email, text, or call us to let us know.
+If you need to cancel last minute there is a cancellation fee if done after 5pm on the friday the week before, just email, text, or call us to let us know.

 How and when do I pay?

 At the end of each month you will receive an invoice via email, it will detail all the services you have had that month, and has banking information to allow you to pay via bank transfer- we also accept cheque.
 Payment should be made within 7 days of invoice.

 For grooming services we send invoices at the start of the week before your appointment, payment should be made within 7 days of the invoice.